moonad-dotnet/moonad/README.md

 ### Result

-A type to express the final state of a given operation revealing its success of failure and optionally carrying a value or an error.
+A type to express the final state of a given processing revealing its success of failure and optionally carrying a value or an error.

 Example 1 - Success indicator: